 When it comes to giving financially, relationships matter.
-The organisations and people we support as a family, I notice all have a personal connection.
+I notice for our family, the organisations and people we support, all have a personal connection.
 The missionaries are friends, the agencies or churches align with personal values, causes or significant times in our lives.
 We give first to those we have a relationship with.
 Generally, other causes get our spare change.

 New causes or people become a priority in our giving when it is personal.
 Devastating disaster, a person’s tragedy, the observable impact on a vulnerable people, an exciting opportunity we believe in.
 All this moves us in empathy, toward a sense of relationship.
 From this we give more, and at times we add it to our regular giving.
 The reverse can be true.
 If we receive no updates, or the work shifts from what we value, or our friends return from the mission field we are likely to redirect our finances.